-- 1. Vertical piping is preferred. - 2.
-All horizontal piping must slope upward a minimum of 1/4 inch per foot of run so that condensate drains toward the furnace. - 3.
-All horizontal runs must be supported at least every 4 feet.
+- 1. Vertical piping is preferred. - All horizontal piping must slope upward a minimum of 1⁄4 inch per foot of run so that condensate drains toward the furnace. - All horizontal runs must be supported at least every 4 feet.
 No sags or dips are permitted. - 4.
 IMPORTANT: Do not common vent with any other appliance.
-Do not install in the same chase or chimney with a metal or high temperature plastic pipe from another gas or fuelburning appliance unless the required minimum clearances to combustibles are maintained between the pvc pipe and other pipes. - 5.
-All vent runs through unconditioned spaces where below-freezing temperatures are expected should be insulated with 1-in. thick, medium-density, foil-faced fiberglass.
-An equivalent "arm-aflex" or "rub-a-tex" insulation may also be used as long as there is no heat tape applied to the vent pipe.
-For horizontal runs where water may collect, wrap the vent pipe with selfregulating 3 or 5 watt heat tape.
-The heat tape must be U.L. listed and installed per the manufacturer's instructions. - 6.
-The minimum vent pipe length is 5 feet. - 7.
-Extend the exhaust pipe a minimum of 18" from the cabinet before turning - 8.
-Vent cannot be ran underground.
+Do not install in the same chase or chimney with a metal or high temperature plastic pipe from another gas or fuel-burning appliance unless the required minimum clearances to combustibles are maintained between the PVC pipe and other pipes. - All vent runs through unconditioned spaces where below-freezing temperatures are expected should be insulated with 1-in. thick, medium-density, foil-faced fiberglass.
+An equivalent "arm-a-flex" or

-TABLE 1 UPFLOW UNITS

-FOR NON-DIRECT VENT APPLICATIONS - AIR FOR COMBUSTION PROVIDED FROM INDOORS
+TABLE 1 FOR NON-DIRECT VENT APPLICATIONS - AIR FOR COMBUSTION PROVIDED FROM INDOORS